senott/OneBitContacts/README.md

     $ rake db:create && rake db:migrate

 * How to run the test suite
+  $  bundle exec rspec

 * Additions to the initial project:
   - Pagination using Kaminari